HorizenLabs/zkVerify/docker/README.md

 * `-p 9944:9944`: provide the access to the rpc interface on your host
 * `--rpc-cors all --rpc-external`: enable the access from _polkadot.js_ by relaxing the cors policy

-The `nh-node` binary is also available on your host environment at `target/release/nh-node`.
+The `zkv-node` binary is also available on your host environment at `target/release/zkv-node`.

 ### `my_cargo`